ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 To limit the amount of visible records, you can <b>filter by period</b>, which contains a date in the document (date of the document, due date, delivery date, task completion date).
 You can find this option in the filtering panel in all of the navigators in the field “Period for XXXX”.
 If the needed field does not show in the standard view, you can enable/show it first.

 To elaborate, you can set expressions for days, months and years in the following ways:
--	Absolute expressions for periods - set an <b>absolute</b> (fixed, specific) period
+-	Absolute expressions for periods - set an absolute (fixed, specific) period
--	Relative expressions for periods - set a <b>period relative to the current date</b>
+-	Relative expressions for periods - set a period relative to the current date
 -	Mixed expressions for periods - they contain an absolute and a relative expression together
 -	Graphic editor – allows you to choose from a calendar